 To create a sample report:

-- Drag and drop the required object from Tables list to the Drag tables here screen.
+- From the Table list, drag and drop the required object to the Drag tables here screen.
 Here, the object is Company.

 - Click Sheet 1.